-GEO is the largest provider of community correction services, youth services, and electronic monitoring services in the United States.
+GEO is the largest "community corrections," youth services, and electronic monitoring business in the United States.
 In 2017, almost 23 percent of GEO’s revenue came from its GEO Care division, a near five percent increase from 2016.
-The division manages the community correction services, including reentry facilities, day reporting centers, youth service facilities, and electronic monitoring services.
+The division manages the company's "community corrections" services, including reentry facilities, day reporting centers, youth service facilities, and electronic monitoring .
 As of July 2018, GEO manages 51 residential reentry facilities, 63 day-reporting centers, and 12 youth residential facilities.
 B.I.
 Incorporated (BI), a wholly-owned subsidiary of GEO, tracks approximately 70,000 people and is the leading provider of electronic monitoring in the country.

 In April 2017, GEO expanded into the community corrections sector, acquiring Community Education Centers, a company that manages reentry and treatment facilities with a capacity of 12,000 beds, for $353.6 million.
 The diversification of GEO’s businesses has been a central strategy of growth for GEO.
 GEO launched the “GEO continuum of care” program to combine GEO’s in-house prison services to its post-release services.
 The program has resulted in increases of $42.4 million at certain facilities in 2016.
 In 2017, GEO planned to increase its annual investment in GEO continuum of care from $5 million to $10 million.